 A draft published from the Ministry of Education on July 21st has outlined that foreign teachers employed in China will be able to legally seek part-time work opportunities so long as they make their current employer aware.

-Note: the accumulative teaching hours in the part time work cannot exceed the amount of teaching hours that is contracted by their existing employer.
+Note: the accumulative teaching hours in the part-time work cannot exceed the number of teaching hours that is contracted by their existing employer.

 Sources: Xinhua, GIC, China.org, WioNews, Sixthtone.